ismet55555/yojenkins/misc/feature_list.md

 - configure
     - Set up a new credentials file (with default) - DONE
     - pass entire json string or ref to file to setup a new profile or multiple profiles
-- remove - remove a profile
 - token
     - generate a token - DONE
     - add token to specified token - DONE
+- verify - DONE
-    - --refresh-all for all profiles - ?
+- user - DONE
 - activate - activate a profile
 - deactivate - deactivate a profile
 - wipe - wipe all credentials
-- verify - DONE
+- deconfigure - remove a profile
-- user info

 ## Server
-- Info - **NEEDS TESTING**
+- Info - DONE
 - All user/people info - DONE
 - Show plugins - DONE
-- Install a plugin
 - Build queue - DONE
 - Quite / unquite down - DONE
 - Is reachable - DONE
 - Restart / safe restart - DONE
 - Shutdown / exit - DONE
+- Install a plugin

 ## Node